Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents.md

    * **Environment**: can be an existing environment or a new one that will be created by the installation procedure
    * **Team**: can be an existing team or a new one that will be created by the installation procedure
 4. AWS Configuration Setup options:
-   * **Region** of the AWS API Gateway resources
+   * **Region**: the AWS API Gateway resources
-   * **Authentication Type** select either Assume Role Policy or Access and Secret Keys
+   * **Authentication Type**: select either Assume Role Policy or Access and Secret Keys
-   * Assume Role Policy (preferred) Prompts
+   * Assume Role Policy (preferred) Prompts:
-     * **Assume Role ARN** enter the ARN (Amazon Resource Number) that was created in a prerequisite step
+     * **Assume Role ARN**: enter the ARN (Amazon Resource Number) that was created in a prerequisite step
-     * **External ID** the optional External ID that the embedded agent will use when assuming the provided role
+     * **External ID**: the optional External ID that the Embedded agent will use when assuming the provided role
-   * Access and Secret Keys Prompts
+   * Access and Secret Keys Prompts:
-     * **Access Key ID** the Access Key ID that the embedded agent will use when connecting to your AWS API Gateway
+     * **Access Key ID**: the Access Key ID that the Embedded agent will use when connecting to your AWS API Gateway
-     * **Security Access Key** the Secret Access Key that the embedded agent will use when connecting to your AWS API Gateway
+     * **Security Access Key**: the Secret Access Key that the Embedded agent will use when connecting to your AWS API Gateway
-   * Set how often the embedded agent should check for changes in your AWS API Gateway, preferred is no frequency and triggered via a CI/CD pipeline.
+   * Set how often the Embedded agent should check for changes in your AWS API Gateway, preferred is no frequency and triggered via a CI/CD pipeline.
 See [Triggering the agent to run discovery](#triggering-the-agent-to-run-discovery)
    * Set if the agent should discover AWS API Gateway resources after installation is complete

 Once you have answered all questions, the embedded agent will be created.
 The process will securely store the authentication data and validate it by connecting to your AWS API Gateway.
 If set to discover AWS API Gateway resources upon installation, the agent will immediately discover your resources and show them in the Service Registry.

 ### Triggering the agent to run discovery

-Integrating the embedded agent discovery process with your CI/CD pipelines is the preferred way to ensure all of your APIs are always up to date within Amplify.
+Integrating the Embedded agent discovery process with your CI/CD pipelines is the preferred way to ensure your APIs are always up to date within Amplify.

 #### Triggering via CLI

-1. Log in to the Axway Central CLI
+1. Log into the Axway Central CLI.
-2. Retrieve the latest Discovery Agent resource for your environment `axway central get discoveryagent <agent-name> -s <environment-name> -o yaml > da.yaml`
+2. Retrieve the latest Discovery Agent resource for your environment `axway central get discoveryagent <agent-name> -s <environment-name> -o yaml > da.yaml`.
-3. Modify the da.yaml file adding the line `queueDiscovery: true` to the `dataplane` section
+3. Modify the da.yaml file by adding the line `queueDiscovery: true` to the `dataplane` section.
-4. Run `axway central apply -f da.yaml` to apply the changes
+4. Run `axway central apply -f da.yaml` to apply the changes.

 ```yaml
 dataplane: